crossdsection/large_csv_upload/README.md

-This is a project for submission for an Machine Round, I never used Laravel before this -
+This is a project for submission of a Machine Round, I never used Laravel before this -

 ## Install